A short history of Ojai

 From the 1920s to the 1940s construction and growth in Ojai continued to boom, as many churches, schools, fire stations, art centers, libraries, shops, restaurants and hotels as well as beautiful homes were built across the valley.
 The town continued to attract creative and spiritual folks and in 1948, renowned Avant-garde and Dada artist Beatrice Wood set up a pottery studio in Ojai, which she later moved to the Happy Valley school (now Besant Hill) and where she taught ceramics and continued working to the ripe old age of 104.
 The studio still exists today.

-Meanwhile on the culinary front, Alan and Helen Hooker settled in Ojai in the 1940s having left a commune in Ohio, where they were studying Asian philosophy and had learned to embrace vegetarianism.
+Meanwhile on the culinary front, Alan and Helen Hooker settled in Ojai in the 1940s following Krishnamurti and having left a commune in Ohio, where they were studying Asian philosophy and had learned to embrace vegetarianism.
 In 1956, the couple opened the still operating Ranch House Restaurant in Meiners Oaks, where vibrant, fresh, garden-picked food was a bellwether of the now ubiquitous California Cuisine.

 The 1960s saw some troubles between hippies and locals but more notably the opening of iconic outdoor bookstore Bart’s Books by Richard Bartindale on the corner of West Matilija and Canada Streets in 1964, as well as the arrival of Florence Garrigue, who came to set up Meditation Mount to “promote the building of an enlightened and compassionate world through the power of creative meditation.”
 Both continue to thrive today.